Dover, Massachusetts

 Dover is bordered by Natick, Wellesley and Needham to the north, Westwood to the east, Walpole and Medfield to the south, and Sherborn to the west.

 For geographic and demographic information on the census-designated place Dover, please see the article Dover (CDP), Massachusetts.

-The "Dover Demon" is a creature reportedly sighted on April 21 and April 22, 1977.

 History

 The first recorded settlement of Dover was in 1640.
 It was later established as the Springfield Parish of Dedham in 1748, and incorporated as District Dedham in 1784.
 Dover was officially incorporated as a town in 1836.

-The Benjamin Caryl House at 107 Dedham St. dates from about 1777 and was the home of Dover's first minister, Benjamin Caryl, his son George, who was the town's first doctor, and their descendants until 1897.
+The Benjamin Caryl House, at 107 Dedham St., dates from about 1777 and was the home of Dover's first minister, Benjamin Caryl, his son George, who was the town's first doctor, and their descendants until 1897.
 It has been owned by the town and operated by the Historical Society since 1920.
 The house retains its architectural integrity and has been carefully restored to reflect life in the 1790s when the first two Caryl families lived and worked there together.

 The Sawin Building has housed thousands of Dover relics, books, photographs and artifacts since the beginning of the 20th century.
 Benjamin and Eudora Sawin willed land and funds into the Dover Historical Society along with their old household goods so that the building could be erected, and it was dedicated on May 14, 1907, by members and friends of the society.
 In the early years, it was used for meetings and to house Dover's historical memorabilia, but eventually members became disenchanted with the society and the building was seldom opened.
 In the 1960s, there was a renewed interest which led to the general overhaul and refurbishing of the building.
 The Sawin Museum, located at the corner of Centre and Dedham Streets in Dover Center, is owned and operated by the Dover Historical Society and is open to the public free of charge.

 Geography

 According to the United States Census Bureau, the town has a total area of 15.4 square miles (39.9 km2), of which 15.3 square miles (39.7 km2) is land and 0.1 square miles (0.2 km2) (0.52%) is water.
-It is bordered by the towns of Natick, Wellesley, Needham, Dedham, Westwood, Sherborn, Walpole and Medfield.
+It is bordered by the towns of Natick, Wellesley, Needham, Westwood, Walpole, Medfield and Sherborn.